samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 - [ ] reload udim tiles images
 - [ ] important reports
 - [ ] select file in linux explorer when revealing it
+- [ ] check reveal in explorer on mac os